 2. Be positive that all gift cards work effortlessly, both in-person and online.

-Not all card processing is created equally, and some of the free online ordering systems for restaurants will make this very clear and quick.
+Not all card processing is created equally, and some of the free online ordering systems for restaurants will make this clear very quickly.
 A paid online ordering system like Cuboh ensures card processing is effortless and near-instant, regardless of whether or not you’re processing a gift, credit, or debit card.
-Free online ordering systems for restaurants often are very limited with what they can process, when, and how (i.e., online vs. physical, Mastercard vs. Visa, etc.).
+Free online ordering systems for restaurants are often very limited in what they can process, when, and how (i.e., online vs. physical, Mastercard vs. Visa, etc.).